 We have shared much technical details about the process of sublimation printing on t-shirts (that’s our forte!)
 Well, if you need more visual reference, check out the video below.

-4. Advantages and Disadvantages
+4. Advantages & Disadvantages of Sublimation Printing

 To help you make a better choice when deciding on the type of t-shirt printing services, we have also come up with some advantages and disadvantages of dye sublimation printing method.